psammarco/docker-compose/stunnel-rsync/README.md

 The ***ModuleName*** is defined in ***rsyncd.conf*** on the rsyncd server configuration.

 ## Certificates
-Instructions on how to generate the SSL certificates can be found in [genkeys.tar.gz](https://github.com/psammarco/kubernetes/blob/master/relp-rsyslog/genkeys.tar.gz).
+Examples on how to generate the SSL certificates can be found in [genkeys.tar.gz](https://github.com/psammarco/kubernetes/blob/master/relp-rsyslog/genkeys.tar.gz).